-The coronavirus pandemic has halted a lot of things, but there’s at least one thing it can’t stop: kids from growing.
+The coronavirus pandemic halted a lot of things, but there’s at least one thing it can’t stop: kids from growing.

 Because of that, the pandemic also can’t stop the need for well child appointments and vaccinations.
 Making sure infants, children and adolescents stay healthy is a priority for parents and health care providers alike.